prisma/prisma1/README.md

 ## Quickstart

-[Watch this 4 min tutorial](https://www.youtube.com/watch?v=20zGexpEitc) or follow the steps below to get started with Prisma:
+[Watch this 4 min tutorial](https://www.youtube.com/watch?v=20zGexpEitc) or follow the steps below to get started with Prisma.

 #### 1. Install the CLI via NPM